haxiomic/gltoolbox/notes/NOTES.md

 		- chainability should be present everywhere
 		- toString()s for all objects

+	- Buffer formats for use in vertexAttribPointer which sets the format of a buffer for use in a shader -> number of values per point, data type read http://blog.tojicode.com/2011/05/interleaved-array-basics.html to understand vertexAttribPointer -> So when we have an attribute buffer, the format is critical to enable interleaving

+	- Instancing adds extra/modified calls when drawing and uploading uniforms.
+These sorts of modifications should be easy within the design of core

+	-> Same sort of issue with texture.
+The sampling data needs to be decoupled somewhat

+	- The philosophy of core is to be minimal and extenable!
+Providing just the necessities to make life easier

+	- Need to consider multiple passes - minimize constraining of shader use
+	- Consider seperating textuers from Sampling settings for WebGL 2.0 harmony

+	- Noteworthy extensions to consider coming by default in WebGL 2.0 ANGLE_instanced_arrays - easy repeated rendering of same geometry OES_vertex_array_object - one object for vertices and indices WEBGL_draw_buffers - single draw call write to multiple multiple targets

-	- Noteworthy extensions to consider var glExtensionTextureFloat = gl.getExtension( 'OES_texture_float' );
+		var glExtensionTextureFloat = gl.getExtension( 'OES_texture_float' );
 		var glExtensionTextureHalfFloat = gl.getExtension( 'OES_texture_half_float' );
 		var glExtensionDebugRendererInfo = gl.getExtension( 'WEBGL_debug_renderer_info' );